 Our business partners must sign a code of ethics, that expresses a defined standard for human rights and working conditions.
 In countries with a high risk of corruption and violations of human and employee rights, due diligence assessments are carried out as a part of a background check of the suppliers.

-Do you have questions regarding the Norwegian transparency act?
+For questions regarding the Norwegian transparency act, contact: